 Then, you’ll want to update existing public-facing content and create new promotional materials that help showcase your new and improved employer brand.
 This is among the first things job seekers come across when considering your company, so make sure you accurately represent your organization and make it stand out among others.

-Take your talent search on the road to meet elite candidates in your markets.
+Take your talent search on the road to meet candidates in your markets.
 Not only are industry events a great way to connect with prospective employees, but they give you the opportunity to network with other like-minded organizations and form relationships that can lead to lasting partnerships.

 Furthermore, meeting potential candidates in person is more effective than reviewing resumes.
-Industry events allow you to partially skip the first step of your candidate search by providing insights on the individual’s personality, values and long-term career objectives through face-to-face conversations.
+Industry events allow you to partially skip the first step of your candidate search by providing insights on the individual’s personality, values and long-term career goals through face-to-face conversations.